 Getting Around Ogaki

 Ogaki is easy enough to get around on foot or bicycle.
+A community bus does the rounds of the city.

 Book Hotel Accommodation in Gifu Here